wp-plugins/top-bar/readme.txt

 Go to [the plugin's documentation](http://wpdarko.com/support/documentation/get-started-top-bar/) for information on how to use it.

 == Frequently Asked Questions ==

-= Example & Support =
-Go to [the plugin's documentation](http://wpdarko.com/support/documentation/get-started-top-bar/) for information on how to use this plugin.

-= Where can I get help with this plugin? =
-Find help in [our forums](http://wpdarko.com/support/forum/plugins/top-bar/) for this plugin (we’ll answer you fast, promise).

 = No limitation for the Free version =
 The Free version of the Top Bar plugin is **not limited** and does not contain any ad.

 The [PRO version](http://wpdarko.com/items/top-bar-pro/) gives you access to a lot of new features: allow users to **close the top bar**, choose an **initial state**, add a **bottom border**, set a **time before the top bar appears**, make it visible **only for guests or registered users**, change the **font-size** and choose among many, many **new colors**.

+= Usage =
+Go to [the plugin's documentation](http://wpdarko.com/support/documentation/get-started-top-bar/) if you need more information on how to use this plugin.

+= Support =
+Find help in [our forums](http://wpdarko.com/support/forum/plugins/top-bar/) for this plugin (we’ll answer you fast, promise).

 == Screenshots ==
 1. Top bar (front view)